 Cruz de Tejeda

 The Parador de Cruz de Tejeda, on Las Palmas de Gran Canaria in the Canary Islands, is surprisingly well-suited for mountain-loving travellers.
 Rising at 1,560 metres above the sea level, the Parador offers unrestricted views onto the forests and mountainous sceneries within which it is encapsulated.
 The hotel’s style can be described as modern, yet retaining some of the traditional features of Canarian architecture.
 Visitors can thus enjoy a peaceful retreat in the both cosy and lavish environment of the Parador, which is also equipped with state-of-the-art spa facilities including the outdoor infinity pool, perched above a luxuriant pine forest.

-The numerous mountainous areas dispersed throughout Spain welcome visitors all-year round, but their enchanting atmosphere truly reveals itself in the year’s coldest months.
-If you think of taking a break from it all this spring or winter, we invite you to consider Spain and its superb Paradors, some of which are undoubtedly made for relaxing, homely-feeling retreats.
-The period from November to April – excluding the holidays – also is generally quieter than summer time in Spain, thus guaranteeing your stay calm and serenity.
-The Paradors de Vielha, Arties, Canadas del Teide and Cazorla could be further added on to the list of Spain’s best spring and winter destinations, which proves that the country has plenty to offer for the holiday season.
+The numerous mountainous areas dispersed throughout Spain welcome visitors all-year round, and their enchanting atmosphere constantly charms guests.
+If you think of taking a break from it all over the next few months, we invite you to consider Spain and its superb Paradors, some of which are undoubtedly made for relaxing, homely-feeling retreats.
+The Paradors de Vielha, Arties, Canadas del Teide and Cazorla could be further added on to the list of Spain’s best summer, spring and autumn destinations, which proves that the country has plenty to offer at any time of the year.